bhaven123/lemay-ai-assessment-part-2-and-part-3/Step 3/README.md

 ## Overview

-This repository is a demonstration of exploratory data analysis on [Iris dataset](https://huggingface.co/datasets/scikit-learn/iris) in the [huggingface](https://huggingface.co/datasets) dataset hub.
+This repository is a demonstration of exploratory data analysis on [Iris dataset](https://huggingface.co/datasets/scikit-learn/iris) on the [huggingface](https://huggingface.co/datasets) dataset hub.

 ## Installing and running the demo